dkwares/rxjs-firebase-simple/README.md

 [Documentation](documentation/)

 ## Usage
-This simple utility helps getting data from firebase and converting the data into an observable stream.
-Each function returns an Observable stream that closes after getting a single value, except for ```listen$```, which stays open until you manually unsubscribe from the stream.
+This simple utility helps getting data from firebase and converting the data into an Observable stream.
+Each function returns an Observable stream that closes after getting a single value, except for ```listen$```, which stays open until you unsubscribe from the stream.

+**IMPORTANT** The instance of firebase which you are using needs to be authenticated with your private firebase credentials inside of your app.
+An instance of firebase does not have to be passed to any of these functions.

 ```typescript
 import * as rxfirebase from 'rxjs-firebase-simple';